-Cocoa is a native framework for native MacOs development.
-It is an object-oriented framework for building a user interface for the MacOS, iOS, and tvOS.
+Cocoa is a native framework for native macOS development.
+It is an object-oriented framework for building a user interface for macOS, iOS, and tvOS.
 It not only adds the functionality of the UI but also makes the interface more entertaining.

 4. Electron Js

 Electron is a cross-platform development framework that was developed by GitHub.
 The framework uses Node.js and developers can use it to build cross-platform desktop applications.
 From the look of things, there is quite a number of big companies that are using this platform to develop their applications.
 They include Facebook, Microsoft, and Stack.

 As a web developer, you can use Electron to build a desktop application.
 The framework allows developers to focus on the core functionalities of the software.
 This is because the framework handles the hardest parts of a software development process.

 Swing is a Java-based framework that you can use to develop a desktop application.
 Being a cross-platform framework, the applications build by Swing can run on any platform.

 The main function of Swing is to build a better GUI for desktop applications.
 It is able to emulate the design, look, and style of many desktop applications.
 The framework comes with various UI components such as buttons, panels, tables scroll panes, and checkboxes.